PTN407/PTN407.github.io/_posts/2023-11-06-StringMatching.md

 ## Problem

 First of all, let I redefine the string matching problem:
-&nbsp;
-> **String Matching Problem:**  Given two strings L and P. determine if P is a substring (a contiguous sequence of characters) of L. This can be expand to counting the number of time P appear in L as a substring.
+> **String Matching Problem:**  Given two strings L and P. determine if P is a substring (a contiguous sequence of characters) of L.

 Many algorithm like Hash, KMP, Z already solved this problem with the best possible time complexity (O(n + m), with n and m is the length of L and P, respectively).
 Here, my solution focus on the problems with update tasks (Can we do updates with KMP or Z?
-Honestly I don't know these algorithms much ==' let me know).
+Honestly I don't know these algorithms much ==').

+## Hypothesis
+My claim is kind of simple:
+> **Claim:**  Define U(R) as a set contain all K-substrings (substrings of length K) of a string R. If U(P) is subset of U(L), P is a substring of L. (K is a hyperparameter; In Super Cup, I choose K = 10).

+## Expansion

+The claim above can be apply to various problem.

+### Substring counting

+> **Substring Counting Problem:**  Given two strings L and P. determine the number of times P appear in L as a substring.

+My solution to the problem: Define cnt(s,R) is the number of times a string s appear in a string R as a K-substring.
+The solution to the problem is the minimum cnt(s1, L) / cnt(s1, P) among all K-substring s1 of P.

+### Insert/Delete Query
+To insert or delete a character at a arbitrary position, just update K-substrings contain the character of that position.
+Updates can be done in the string using a cartesian tree.